Robert Jenrick: Political views

-Once viewed as a centrist within the Conservative Party, Jenrick has adopted a more right-wing position, particularly on immigration, since the lead up to his unsuccessful leadership bid of the party, in 2024.
+At the start of his tenure as a member of parliament, Jenrick was viewed as a centrist within the Conservative Party with ideas closer to centrist wing around former leader David Cameron.
+Jenrick has subsequently been described as adopting a more right-wing position, particularly on immigration, since the lead up to his unsuccessful leadership bid of the party in 2024.

 10 principles

 In August 2024 Jenrick stated that the Conservative Party must always be a broad church but needed foundational principles.
 He set out 10 principles as "a first attempt to outline what our common creed should be."
 These included that "market economics drive growth" and that "we need a small state that works".

 Donald Trump

 In September 2024 Jenrick indicated that if he were an American citizen then he would support Donald Trump in the 2024 United States presidential election.
 In February he had already argued that "There are areas we can learn from Donald Trump and the Republican Party, one of which is illegal migration" during a trip to the Mexico-United States border.
-In February 2025 Jenrick condemned Trump's handling of his meeting with Volodymyr Zelenskyy, stating that Sir Winston Churchill "would be turning in his grave if he saw that happen".
+In February 2025 Jenrick condemned Trump's handling of his meeting with Volodymyr Zelenskyy, stating that Winston Churchill "would be turning in his grave if he saw that happen".